 For more information, call 248.232.4167 or 248-232-4150.

-With five campuses in Oakland County, OCC is Michigan’s No. 1 transfer institution, offering nearly 100 degrees and certificates.
+With multi campus system in Oakland County, OCC is Michigan’s No. 1 transfer institution, offering nearly 100 degrees and certificates.
 The College empowers academic and developmental experiences, allowing students to reach their potential and enhance their communities.
 More than 1 million students have enrolled in the college since it opened in 1965.
 A seven-person Board of Trustees governs OCC.
 Board members are elected on a non-partisan, at-large basis, serve as volunteers and are not paid.

 Media Contact: Marketing & Community Relations | 248.341.2020 | email@example.com